wexample/symfony-api/README.md

 ## Install

-- The src/Api/Controller directory will be accessible as service.
+- Note that the src/Api/Controller directory will be accessible as service.

+### Create API Controller directory

+Create a new directory in `src/Api/Controller/`.

 ### Update routing.yaml

-Add the folder to your routing.yaml for loading routes.
+Add the folder to your routes.yaml for loading routes.

 api_controllers:
     resource: '../src/Api/Controller/'